 When a user searches online, the search engine retrieves thousands of pages stored in its database and does two things:

-First, they draw out pages that are useful and relevant for the search query, then, in terms of the relevance and popularity of the websites that provide the content, they rank the results.
+First, they draw out pages that are useful and relevant to the search query, then, in terms of the relevance and popularity of the websites that provide the content, they rank the results.

 It is therefore important to note that significance and relevance are what the SEO mechanism is intended to impact.

 There are many big and small search engines.
-But big ones are five.
-They almost do 92% searching job on internet.
-Google is the biggest one with almost 70% searching role.
+But the big ones are five.
+They almost do 92% of the searching jobs on the internet.
+Google is the biggest one, with almost 70% of the search role.